46 St. Nicholas Street,

 It was a variety theatre and around eight years after opening, it became part of the E.H.
 Bostock chain of variety theatres.
 Films were screened as part of the variety programme from the early years.

 In 1929 it was taken over by the Associated British Cinemas(ABC) chain, and became a full time cinema, although some stage shows were retained in the programming.
-Later taken over by Regis Entertainments, and from September 1965, it was taken over by an independent operator and returned to live theatre use.
+Later taken over by Regis Entertainments, from September 1955, it was taken over by an independent operator and returned to live theatre use.
 The Hippodrome Theatre was closed in April 1957.